Nadeshot: 100 Thieves

 In 2016, Haag founded a lifestyle brand and gaming organization based in Los Angeles, California called 100 Thieves.
-The organization has teams competing in Apex Legends, Call of Duty, Counter-Strike 2, Street Fighter, Teamfight Tactics, and Valorant.
-100 Thieves operates franchises in the Valorant Americas League, Apex Legends Global Series. and Call of Duty League, where it is branded as the Los Angeles Thieves.
+The organization has teams competing in Apex Legends, Call of Duty, Counter-Strike 2, Rainbow Six Siege, Marvel Rivals, and Valorant.
+100 Thieves operates franchises in the Valorant Americas League, Apex Legends Global Series (branded as the Crazy Thieves), and Call of Duty League (branded as the Los Angeles Thieves).
 The company was co-founded alongside Cleveland Cavaliers owner Dan Gilbert.
 Drake bought ownership stake in 100 Thieves in 2018.

 In December 2024, Haag revealed that he would be taking a step back from 100 Thieves to pursue full-time content creation.

 In September 2025, Haag confirmed that he is no longer the CEO of 100 Thieves, but remains involved with the organization in other roles.

 Personal life

 On July 21, 2023, Haag married his long-time girlfriend Haley Hey.
 The Haags' first child, a daughter, was born in December 2023.

+He is an avid golfer and has done several hole-in-one challenges.
+He participated in the inaugural Internet Invitational.